 Adopting a cat is an immensely rewarding experience and you can really make a difference.
 Here are a few of the kitties we are lucky to have at Catcuddles.
 Check out our feline friends that are ready and raring to go!

-Thackeray is another of Mouschie's semi feral kittens.
+Thackeray was born into a litter of semi-feral kittens and had little human contact for the first weeks of his life.
+Along with his siblings he had to be taught to trust and understand humans.
 He has made some good progress and is clearly a very sweet boy but he will need an experienced owner who has the time to spend with him helping him grow in confidence.

-5 month old Milton is Melville's brother and he is a shy gentle beauty.
+5 month old Milton is Thackery's brother and he is a shy, gentle beauty.
 Jet black with such a pretty fluffy face - we adore him!

 He is more vocal than his littermates and seems to be quite chatty and interactive with our volunteers.
 He is learning to enjoy being groomed which is necessary to keep that magnificent coat in check.